astronomer/docs/learn/airflow-object-storage-tutorial.md

     <CodeBlock language="python">{object_storage_use_case}</CodeBlock>

-    This DAG uses three different Object Storage locations, which can be aimed at different object storage systems simply by changing the `OBJECT_STORAGE_X`, `PATH_X` and `CONN_ID_X` for each location.
+    This DAG uses three different object storage locations, which can be aimed at different object storage systems by changing the `OBJECT_STORAGE_X`, `PATH_X` and `CONN_ID_X` for each location.

     - `base_path_ingest`: The base path for the ingestion data.
 This is the path to the training quotes you uploaded in [Step 2](#step-2-prepare-your-data).
     - `base_path_train`: The base path for the training data, this is the location from which data for training the model will be read.